DataDog/hiring-engineers/answers.md

 * Change your check's collection interval so that it only submits the metric once every 45 seconds.
   The updated configuration file for the custom check is located at conf.d/mymetrics.yaml
 * **Bonus Question** Can you change the collection interval without modifying the Python check file you created?
   You don't modify the python script.
-The check configuration yaml file has to be updated to change the check interval.
+The check configuration yaml file has to be updated to update the check interval.

 ## Visualizing Data: